jwnwilson/django_react_redux_webapp/README.md

 ## To Do

-- Test sentry on heroku
+- Compare single machine docker compose speed to heroku
 - Add 400 and 500 pages
 - Separate Snippets in CMS by tags
 - Add tests for FE and BE